1982–1983 Tyre headquarters bombings

 The Tyre headquarters bombings were two suicide bombings against the Israel Defense Forces' headquarters building in Tyre, Lebanon, in 1982 and 1983.
-The blasts killed 103 Israelis and 46–59 Lebanese, wounding 95 people and were some of the worst losses ever for the IDF.
+The blasts killed 104 Israelis and 47–59 Lebanese, wounded 95 people, and were some of the worst losses ever for the IDF.
 The second attack occurred in November 1983 and was attributed to Hezbollah.

 First bombing

 After invading Lebanon in June, the Israeli military set up command posts to run the cities they occupied.
-On November 11, 1982, a Peugeot car packed with explosives struck the seven-story building being used by the Israeli military to govern Tyre.
+On November 11, 1982, a Peugeot 504 car packed with explosives struck the seven-story building being used by the Israeli military to govern Tyre.
 The explosion leveled the building and killed 75 Israeli soldiers, border policemen, and Shin Bet agents.
 In addition, anywhere from 14–27 Lebanese and Palestinian prisoners that were being held by Israel were killed.
-Twenty-seven Israelis and 28 Arabs were injured.
+The injured included 27 Israelis and 28 Arabs.

-The Israeli government said soon after the blast, and insists to this day, that the explosion was an accident resulting from gas cylinders exploding.
+The Israeli government said soon after the blast, and insisted until 2024, that the explosion was an accident resulting from gas cylinders exploding.
 This is contrary to the three witnesses who saw the Peugeot speed to the building, the identification of the car's parts in the rubble of the building, and the existence of a Shin Bet report detailing the Hezbollah preparations for the bombing.

+In July 2024, a joint IDF-Shin Bet-police investigation concluded it was "highly probable" that the explosion was caused by a suicide bomber driving a car packed with at least 50 kg of explosives, including gas canisters, into the ground floor of the building and detonating.
+The investigation indicated 76 Israeli soldiers, Shin Bet, and border policemen, as well as 15 Lebanese detainees, were killed in the attack.

 There is a monument near Baalbek, Lebanon, dedicated to 17-year-old Ahmad Qasir, the suicide bomber responsible for the attack.
+Hezbollah celebrates the attack annually on November 11, as Hezbollah's Martyr Day.